git-amw/My-setup/README.md

 # My-setup
 Build, snippets....etc.

-This repository contains all the tools and settings for __competative programming__
+This repository contains all tools and settings for __competative programming__
 > BUILDS FOR SUBLIME TEXT
 > MY SNIPPETS
 > And a COMPLETETION FILE